GrolschSec/ee-crm/README.md

 You can now log in with the new superuser and start using the CRM to add users and manage other functionalities.

-You can see the list of the commands using:
+You can see the list of commands using:
 ```bash
 python3 main.py --help
 ```

 ---